gnmmarechal/super-duper-octo-broccoli/README.md

-Put this tool in a folder, run the script and follow its instructions.
+﻿Put this tool in a folder, run the script and follow its instructions.
 It'll tell you if the CIA files are good to be used for you to update or not.